|Others Who May be Eligible

 charges for submitting claims.

-and the estate is without sufficient assets, the VA will assume responsibility for
+facility and the estate is without sufficient assets, the VA will assume

 • Other than for sea burial, there are NO casket requirements for routine body